 By Jane Kani Edward

-Dr. Jane Kani Edward is Clinical Assistant Professor of African and African American Studies and Director of African Immigration Research in the Bronx, Fordham University.
-She is the Author of Sudanese Women Refugees: Transformation and Future Imagining, 2007 and several book chapters and articles.
-She can be reached at email@example.com
+Dr. Jane Kani Edward is Clinical Assistant Professor of African and African American Studies and Director of African Immigration Research, Fordham University.
+She is the Author of Sudanese Women Refugees: Transformations and Future Imaginings, 2007.
+She can be reached at [email protected]